Pro-treading/Pro_Treading_app/README.md

 ## Security

-- Passwords are write-only in API responses.
+- Passwords are write-only in API